 The explicit subsidy, permitted under RCW 41.05.085, is a straightforward, set dollar amount for a specific group of people.
 The explicit subsidy lowers the monthly premium paid by retired members enrolled in Medicare Parts A and B. PEBB determines the amount of the explicit subsidy annually.
-The explicit subsidy was \$183 per month in 2009 which is the latest information currently available.
+The explicit subsidy was \$150 per month in 2012.

 The implicit subsidy, set up under RCW 41.05.022, is more complex because it is not a direct payment from the employer on behalf of the member.
 Since claims experience for employees and non-Medicare eligible retirees are pooled when determining premiums, these retired members pay a premium based on a pool of members that, on average, are younger and healthier.
 There is an implicit subsidy from the employee group since the premiums paid by the retirees are lower than they would have been if the retirees were insured separately.
 The subsidy is valued using the difference between the age-based claims costs and the premium paid by the retiree.
-Retirees participating in the PEBB life insurance program received an explicit subsidy of \$5 per member per month in the calendar year 2010.